calebjmatthews/endless-desert/concept.md

   - Armory with combat-themed equipment
   - Bedrooms with luxury clothing
   - Servant's quarters with working tools and clothes
+- Explorations:
+  - Thieves' Hideout
+  - Under-Reservoir
+  - Hall of Silken Mirrors
+  - Painted Ravine
+- Expedition relics:
+  - Shell from something mythical
+  - Resin from something mythical
+  - Maps to find other expeditions
+  - Ancient seeds
+  - Petrtified wood tablets containing poetry, dice, masks
+  - Stone figurines in the shape of many different animals
+  - Instruments made from various woods
+- Locations while traveling:
+  - Oases: Grow figs, dates, lemons, herbs
+  - Empty well: Pull strange things up from it
+  - Groups of animals: Can be hunted for meat or captured with traps
+  - Crevice: Mysteries at the bottom, can be crossed with rope
+  - Door to Hall, Home to All
+- Events while traveling:
+  - Sandstorm: Can trudge through with bindings to heal up later, Aeolian Concordance
+  - Intense sun: Use up excess water, Rhapsodic Auto-Exhumation
+  - Swarm of scorpions: Trap them, Athanastic Catalepsy
+  - Sinkhole: Break out, Inflorencent Fission
+  - Run into trader: Far better exchange rates than normal
 - Expedition method:
   - Pick a cardinal direction, a previously visited region (if map making has been learned), or previously visited destination (also if map making has been leared),
   - For every area that is traversed through, various random events can occur.
 This could: